 Other people that can benefit from a summary?
 Career changers!

 "This could be just what you need to make your resume a little more cohesive," says The Muse.
-Hiring Managers often struggle with understanding how past skills relate to a new career, our Ellen Bird told Skillcrush.
+Hiring Managers often struggle with understanding how past skills relate to a new career, HR Professional Ellen Bird told Skillcrush.
 It’s important for you to help them understand your transition.

 Where Does a Summary Go?

 How do you cram this on your already crowded resume?

 Here's a layout we love for highlighting a summary:

 (Click here for a PDF of it that you can steal for yourself.)

 Want to see other one-page resume layouts we like?

 Examples of Good Resume Summaries